OpenSearch cluster and host state monitoring

 - Disk IOPS: Number of disk operations per second.

-- Network bytes: Speed of data exchange over the network, in bytes per second.
+- Network bytes: Speed of network data exchange, in bytes per second.

 Monitoring the state of host groups

-To view detailed information about the state of a Managed Service for OpenSearch host group:
+To view detailed information on the state of a Managed Service for OpenSearch host group:

 - In the management console